MarkoArsov/File-Transfer-Tool/README.md

     ```sh
     git clone https://github.com/MarkoArsov/File-Transfer-Tool.git
     ```

 2.  **Navigate to the project directory:**
     ```sh
     cd File-Transfer-Tool/FileTransferTool
     ```

 3.  **Build the project:**
     ```sh
     dotnet build
     ```

-## Usage

-1.  **Run the application:**
-    ```sh
-    dotnet run
-    ```

-2.  **To Send a File:**
-    *   Click the **"Select File"** button to open a file dialog.
-    *   Choose the file you want to send.
-The file path will appear in the text box.
-    *   In the "IP Address" and "Port" fields, enter the IP address and port of the computer that will be receiving the file.
-    *   Click the **"Send"** button to begin the transfer.

-3.  **To Receive a File:**
-    *   On the receiving computer, run the application.
-    *   Enter the IP address and port that the sending computer will use to connect.
-This should be the IP address of the receiving computer itself.
-    *   Click the **"Receive"** button.
-The application will now listen for an incoming file transfer.
-    *   Once the file is received, it will be saved in the same directory where the application is running.